 If you need a functional resume template in Word that you can download, check out my Ready-Made Resume Builder.
 There is a small fee for the program.

 You might also like:

 - Resume Samples — Written or reviewed by Susan Ireland's Resume Team.
 They can be browsed by type of job, resume format used, and problem solved.

-- Susan Ireland's Ready-Made Resumes — professional resume templates including some functional resume formats as well as other resume format options — that you can download in Word.
+- Susan Ireland's Ready-Made Resume Builder — professional resume templates including some functional resume formats as well as other resume format options — that you can download in Word.